-Issue Identified Action to be Taken Responsible Officer & Target Date status could be made at that time.
-It is now the Council's intention to work The pay and grading review programme commenced in June 2012 on a service by service basis and is continuing as per the timetable with a planned completion date of 31 st March Head of Paid Service Head of Corporate Services 31 March 2014 across the two Authorities which includes Pay.
-2014 It is not possible to estimate the cost of such convergence and it is difficult to foresee to what extent the Council will be subject to equal pay claims.
+Issue Identified Action to be Taken Responsible Officer & Target Date Pay and Grading In July 2009, Executive decided that no further progress towards single status could be made at that time.
+It is now the Council's intention to work toward convergence of terms and conditions of employment for all staff across the two Authorities which includes Pay.
+It is not possible to estimate the cost of such convergence and it is difficult to foresee to what extent the Council will be subject to equal pay claims.
+The pay and grading review programme commenced in June 2012 on a service by service basis and is continuing as per the timetable with a planned completion date of 31 st March 2014 Head of Paid Service Head of Corporate Services 31 March 2014